boldowa/jong-un/doc/readme.txt

 [Others]
-  Jong-un can get the object's property from print code.
+  Unko can get the object's property from print code.
   This featur was created assuming extension of Lunar Magic.
   Currently you can't make effective use.
   Currently it's possible to check in debug outputs.